anewton1998/rdap_guide/src/protocol/response_types.md

 a server might send.
 These types are categorized by the HTTP status code sent back to a client.
 This RFC describes some specific scenarios but does not preclude other status codes as defined by HTTP.

-Much of this may seem obvious today, but whent the RFC was being specified there were many questions in the IETF as to how REST-ful services were to work, especially given a somewhat known operational model for Whois.
+Much of this may seem obvious today, but when the RFC was being specified there were many questions in the IETF as to how RESTful services were to work, especially given a somewhat known operational model for Whois.
 Simply put, the descriptions in this RFC are provided to help implementers bridge the gap from Whois to RDAP.

 ## Positive Answers